 Image from Urban Outfitters

 Over a year ago, our days started pretty crazy sometimes we would begin with a call from a client saying they had issues with email or maybe by a morning groggy from a late night the night before.
 Mornings were honestly THE WORST.
 I hated the leftover haze of the alcohol I drank the night before to get through a pile of work.
-I would pound a few coffees, eat some toast, and jump into emails just as I had done the day before and the day before that one.
+I’d be using my coffee grinders, pound a few cups of coffee, eat some toast, and jump into emails just as I had done the day before and the day before that one.
 By three in the afternoon, I was jacked on coffee, my creative juices were shot, and I felt I accomplished nearly nothing even though my day was spent “working” non-stop.
 Then on top of that, you could forget me even thinking about getting to personal projects.
 It was late nights and early mornings day-after-day.
 We went with it because we thought this is how you make it happen.

 It wasn’t till we hit a wall where one day Mike and I weren’t speaking to one another that we finally realized it was time to rethink this whole thing.
 We knew this way wasn’t the best way, and there was no way anyone was making great work like this because we knew we weren’t creating our best work that way.
 We did research and talked with friends.
 There were piles of books and resources other entrepreneurial friends offered us, but the one thing that kept surfacing was the idea of creating morning rituals and recentering your days.
 I figured anything that made my morning better was a win.